masc-ucsc/docs/docs/pyrope/04-variables.md

 ### String

-Strings are also Integers encoded using the ASCII sequence, but to perform arithmetic operations a typecast must be used.
+Strings are a basic type, but they can be typecasted to integers using the ASCII sequence.
 The string encoding assigns the lower bits to the first characters in the string, each character has 8 bits associated.

 ```
 a = 'cad'              // c is 0x63, a is 0x61, and d is 0x64